bassettb/SugarPiDisplay/docs/software_setup.rst

 ==================================
 ``sudo raspi-config``

-- configure wifi
+- configure wifi (including country)
 - enable ssh   # this is optional
 - enable i2c
-- setup localization (the default GB keyboard layout will be a problem if your wifi password has any symbols)
+- set localization (timezone, language, keyboard.
+The default GB keyboard layout will be a problem if your wifi password has any symbols)

 Once Wifi and SSH are configured, you can reboot and connect to it using SSH for the rest of the setup.